mjordan/islandora_fetch_bags/README.md

 ## To do

+* Make the tool more configurable/customizable:
-* Provide more user control over contents of bag-info.txt (maybe via plugins?).
+  * Provide more user control over contents of bag-info.txt.
+  * Allow the retrieval or creation of additional files to add to the Bag (such as PREMIS XML).
+  * Allow the creation of Bags for complex object such as books or newspaper issues.
 * Document Solr queries, like retieving PIDs for objects updated after a `fgs_lastModifiedDate_dt` value, or all objects in a collection.
-* Add plugins to allow the retrieval or creation of additional files to add to the Bag (such as PREMIS XML) or to fetch books or newspaper issues.
 * Add proper error handling and logging.
 * Add support for access to the REST interface restricted by [Islandora REST Authen](https://github.com/mjordan/islandora_rest_authen)